This Nation at War Spent a Third of Its Economy on Its Military Last Year

-A leaked document from the U.S. Defense Intelligence Agency in April 2023 estimates that Ukrainian forces have sustained between 124,000 and 131,000 casualties, including up to 17,500 deaths.
-The United Nations counts 8.2 million Ukrainian refugees across Europe in its latest tally, not including the internally displaced Ukrainians in this lower middle-income country of 43 million people.

-The war has brought on another cost: an immense jump in military spending to defend against Russia’s full-scale invasion that entered its 15th month with no end in sight on this bloody horizon.
+The war in Ukraine continues to stretch on well into its second year.
+The brutal conflict continues to take a toll on life, as one report released in August estimated that there had been more than half a million casualties sustained by both sides in the conflict, including close to 200,000 dead.
+In addition to the lives lost, the war has cost a tremendous amount of money: to Russia, to the nations supporting the defense of the country, and of course to Ukraine itself.

-Ukraine’s military expenditure skyrocketed to $44 billion in 2022, representing a staggering third of the country’s gross domestic product.
-That is up from just $3.2 billion, or 2.9% of GDP, in 2017.
-Because of this sharp increase Ukraine is by far the country with the highest military expenditure as a percentage of its total output of goods and services.
+Last year, Ukraine’s military expenditure jumped to an incredible $44 billion.
+That number incredibly represents a third of the country’s GDP.
+For comparison, the country spent $3.2 billion in 2017, or 2.9% of the nation’s GDP.
+Because of this sharp increase, Ukraine is by far the country with the highest military expenditure as a percentage of its total output of goods and services.
 (See if Ukraine is on this list of nations importing the most weapons and their biggest suppliers.)

 Using data from the Stockholm International Peace Research Institute’s Military Expenditure Database, 24/7 Wall St. identified the 25 countries where 2022 military spending represented the largest share of that nation’s GDP.
 Military spending figures are expressed in current U.S. dollars.
 Population estimates for 2023 come from the CIA World Factbook.
 GDP per capita figures come from the World Bank, and are for 2022.
 SIPRI notes that some values are estimates, including the spending as a percent of GDP in Ukraine and all the spending figures for China, Russia, and Saudi Arabia, among others.